zlt1213/RoboND_DeepLearning_Project/Writeup.md

 ### 3.3 Overall Structure of FCN
 A typical FCN composed of a encoder section and a decoder section which are connected with a 1 x 1 convolution.
 The input is pumped though the whole network.
 A special technique called skip layers is introduced to improve the performs of FCN.
 As show in Fig. 2, some of the layers in the encoder section or even the input itself are concatenated to the decoder layers, so that the overall information in the input image can be reserved.
+In order to test and tune the performance of the network, a special parameter `num_filters` is employed to define the number of kernels in each layer.

 ## 4. Implementation of Follow Me Project